ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 **Kinesis data records (1MB)** are stored across shards and are the blocks of data for a stream.

 **Kinesis Data Firehose** connects to a Kinesis stream.
 It can move the data from a stream onto S3 or another service.
 Kinesis Firehose allows for the long term persistence of storage of kinesis data into services like S3.

-**Test notes:** Kinesis can process data in **real-time**.
-Take note of question's requirements.
+Unlike Streams, it's near-realtime (~60s delay)

 ### 1.13.10.
 Differences between SQS queues and Kinesis streams